johnjung/ochre-svg-image-map/README.md

 widths, and support for styling is limited.

 Embedding raster image data within an SVG offers these features by default.
-However, SVG is not without problems.
-It has a reputation for being buggy, and [SVG 2](https://svgwg.org/) is an editor's draft- and has been for a long time.
-Because of that we use SVG 1.1 here.

 ### Tab navigation